duckietown/gym-duckietown/README.md

 Although the environment is rendered in 3D, the map is essentially two-dimensional.
 As such, objects coordinates are specified along two axes.
 The coordinates are rescaled based on the tile size, such that coordinates [0.5, 1.5] would mean middle of the first column of tiles, middle of the second row.
 Objects can have an `optional` flag set, which means that they randomly may or may not appear during training, as a form of domain randomization.

 In the future, we will add support for more sign objects matching the [Duckietown appearance specification](http://book.duckietown.org/master/duckiebook/duckietown_specs.html#sec:duckietown-specs).

+### Actions

+The Duckiebot is a differential drive robot.
+Actions passed to the `step()` function should be numpy arrays containining two numbers between -1 and 1.
+These two numbers correspond to velocities for the left and right motors of the robot, respectively.
+There is also a [wrapper](https://github.com/duckietown/gym-duckietown/blob/master/gym_duckietown/wrappers.py#L42) to use discrete actions (turn left, move forward, turn right) instead of continuous actions if you prefer.

 ### Reward Function